 2. Macro Lenses

 Another advantage of macro lenses: low geometric distortion.
-Therefore, macro lenses are good even for shooting portraits.
-It is better not to shoot female portraits with macro optics.
-They will beat you... 😃😃😃
+Therefore, macro lenses are suitable even for shooting portraits.
+It is better not to shoot female pictures with macro lenses.
+They will beat you. 😃😃😃

-The main disadvantage of macro-optics: the depth of field of such lenses is small.
-If you shoot an object close up, to get a clear picture you will have to assemble it from several frames (this is called a stack) in a program editor, with a rather unpredictable result.
-For the same, in order to shoot something large, you have to move away from the subject.
+The main disadvantage of macro-lenses: the depth of field of such lenses is small.
+If you shoot an object close up, to get a clear picture, you will have to assemble it from several frames (this is called a stack) in a program editor, with a somewhat unpredictable result.
+For the same, to shoot something significant, you have to move away from the subject.